1. Home

 How to fix the Windows Key or button not working on Windows 10

 The Windows key is a dedicated key you will find on most keyboards sold for desktop PCs.
-The key toggles the Start Menu open/close when the keyboard is connected to a Windows system.
+The key toggles the Start Menu open or closed when the keyboard is connected to a Windows system.
 It also serves as a modifier key and shortcuts that are executed with it open specific Windows apps and tools.

 Windows key